poult-lab/learning-note/About Python and some image algorithm/About python_opencv_pytorch_tf_keras_sh.md

 #### 108. torch.split()

-Certainly! `torch.split()` is a PyTorch function used to split a tensor into a specific number of chunks along a given dimension.
+ `torch.split()` is a PyTorch function used to split a tensor into a specific number of chunks along a given dimension.
 It takes in three main parameters:

 1. `tensor`: The input tensor that you want to split.